teuton-software/teuton/README.md

 > **Results**
 > * You will see a brief *report on the screen*.
 > * and the extended *output files* are saved into `./var/example-01/out/` directory.
 > * There exists more activities into the `check` directory.
-This is the place where save your own activity scripts.
+This is a good place where save your own activity scripts.

 #Documentation